 Here at The Sixer Sense, we have many writers on staff.
 In fact, we have the largest staff in the FanSided NBA Division.
 But guess what?
 There’s room for more!
 It’s a great opportunity writing for FanSided.
-Here are some benefits of being a staff writer:
+Here are some benefits of being a staff writer or radio host:

 We’ve seen writers start out as staff writers and editors and become writers for ESPN, Sports Illustrated, and official team sites.
 I started as a staff writer myself.
 When former editor, Dante Nelson, stepped down, I was given the opportunity to step into the editor role.
 While being a staff writer isn’t a paid position, it’s still a chance for bigger things.
 FanSided NBA writers have gone on to write for NBA.com, ESPN, Sports Illustrated, and individual team websites.
 This is an awesome opportunity.